Prior to submitting your dissertation:

 - You must successfully defend your dissertation.

 - You’ll need to decide if you want to register your copyright.
 Copyright registration is optional, and the fee is $55 through ProQuest.
 You should pay the fee directly to ProQuest either electronically.

-- You'll need to decide whether you want Traditional Publishing or Open Access Publishing.
+- You'll need to decide whether you want Traditional Publishing or Open Access Publishing** through ProQuest.
+This decision cannot be changed after the submission is complete.
 There is no fee for Traditional Publishing.
 The fee for Open Access Publishing is $95.
 Please visit the ProQuest LLC website for more information.
-You should pay the fee directly to ProQuest either electronically.
+If you opt for Open Access, you will pay the fee directly to ProQuest.

-- You may also make your dissertation available via open access for free through IU Libraries’ IUScholarWorks site.
+- **You may make your dissertation available via open access for free through IU Libraries’ IUScholarWorks site.
+Submission to IUScholarWorks should be made only after the University Graduate School confirms your dissertation within ProQuest has been accepted for publication.

 How to Submit